rob234king/Teloseq/README.md

 #no barcodes.
 Recommended to demultiplex using dorado during basecalling.

-nextflow run main.nf --reference ./test_data/HG002qpMP_reference.fasta.gz --input ./test_data/telomerev1.fastq.gz --publishDir test_output profile conda,mamba
+nextflow run main.nf --reference ./test_data/HG002qpMP_reference.fasta.gz --input ./test_data/telomerev1.fastq.gz --publishDir test_output -profile conda,mamba

 #with barcode demultiplexing if basecalling using bonito custom model.
 Format is comma separated barcodes, barcode scripts in bin to be expanded as more barcodes added.
 The number after : is the number of mismatches used with edlib.